Search: I Can Fix Up My Home

 All load areas = 17’ max post height

-1. Wood Deck Design Fundamentals
+1. Part 1: Wood Deck Design Fundamentals

-2. Deck Design and Framing Concepts
+2. Part 2: Deck Design and Framing Concepts

-4. Deck Design and Post Hole Layout
+4. Part 4: Deck Design and Post Hole Layout

 Did you find this article helpful?
-Thanks for helping to keep this site free with a small donation!
+Thanks for supporting this free site with a small donation!
+We rely on our readers rather than a paywall to keep the lights on.

 Return to the Exterior Projects Articles Page